hotwired/strada-ios/README.md

 # Strada iOS

-**[Strada](https://strada.hotwired.dev)** lets you create high fidelity native features driven by your web app.
+**[Strada](https://strada.hotwired.dev)** lets you create fully native controls, driven by your web app.
 It's a set of libraries that work across your [web](https://github.com/hotwired/strada-web), [Android](https://github.com/hotwired/strada-android), and iOS apps to help you build features that make your [Turbo Native](https://turbo.hotwired.dev/handbook/native) hybrid apps stand out.
 Turn HTML elements that exist in the WebView into native components and communicate messages across your native and web code.

 **Strada iOS** enables you to create native components that receive and reply to messages from web components that are present on the page.
 Native components receive messages to run native code, whether it's to build high fidelity native UI or call platform APIs.